 Freelance journalist and author - I am available for talks, interviews and workshops on the subjects of my books and writing in general.
 Contact me at firstname.lastname@example.org

 Having always been interested in history, I began researching the history of medicine several years ago.
 In 1999 I completed the Diploma in the History of Medicine of the Society of Apothecaries (DHMSA) and won the Maccabean prize for the best dissertation that year.
 Shortly afterwards I decided to write a biography of John Hunter, the eighteenth-century, Scottish-born surgeon who launched a revolution in medicine.
 I began working full-time researching and writing the book in 2003.
-The book, The Knife Man, The Extraordinary Life and Times of John Hunter, Father of Modern Surgery, was published by Bantam in February 2005 and in the US by Broadway Books in October.
-The paperback, The Knife Man, Blood, Body-snatching and the Birth of Modern Surgery, was published in the UK and the US in 2006.
+The book, The Knife Man: The Extraordinary Life and Times of John Hunter, Father of Modern Surgery, was published by Bantam in February 2005 and in the US by Broadway Books in October.
+The paperback, The Knife Man: Blood, Body-snatching and the Birth of Modern Surgery, was published in the UK and the US in 2006.
 The book was published in Japan in 2007.
-David Cronenberg is to direct the pilot for a television series called Knifeman which is inspired by my biography of John Hunter.

 The Knife Man won the Medical Journalists’ Association Consumer Book Award in 2005 and was highly commended in the British Medical Association’s Medical Book Competition the same year.
 In 2007, the book was short-listed for the biennial Marsh Biography Award.
 It has been highly acclaimed in reviews.
 I have given talks about John Hunter at the Aye Write!
 Book Festival in Glasgow, February 2005; the Hay-on-Wye Literary Festival in June 2005; and the Edinburgh Book Festival in August 2005, as well as giving numerous presentations elsewhere.

-My second book, a biography of Mary Eleanor Bowes, the Countess of Strathmore, is on sale now, published by Weidenfeld and Nicolson in the UK and by Crown in the US.
-My third book, How to Create the Perfect Wife, which tells another amazing true story from the 18th century, is out in the UK now and in the US in spring 2013.
+My second book, Wedlock, a biography of Mary Eleanor Bowes, the Countess of Strathmore, was published in 2009 by Weidenfeld and Nicolson in the UK and by Crown in the US.
+My third book, How to Create the Perfect Wife, which tells another amazing true story from the 18th century, was published in 2013.

-I am a member of the National Union of Journalists and the Medical Journalists’ Association, and a fellow of the Society of Apothecaries.
-I will be working during 2012-13 at University of East London as a Fellow of the Royal Literary Fund.
+I am a member of the National Union of Journalists and the Society of Authors.
+I have worked as a Fellow of the Royal Literary Fund.
+I was a judge for the Costa Book Awards biography section and for the Book of the Year in 2014.

 My agent is Patrick Walsh at Conville and Walsh, 2 Ganton Street, London W1F 7QL tel 020 7287 3030 www.convilleandwalsh.com